Modules

 only adds the module as a submodule, while

-export use some-module
+export use some-module also re-exports the

 submodule's definitions.
 Since definitions of submodules are